ARAZA13/conflict_timeline_webapp/README.md

-# India-Pakistan Conflict Timeline Web App
+# India-Pakistan Conflict Timeline (Expanded)

-## How to Deploy on GitHub Pages
+## How to Use:

-1. Create a new GitHub repository.
+1. Clone this repository.
-2. Upload the files: `index.html`, `style.css`, `app.js`, and `README.md`.
-3. Go to the repository settings.
-4. Find the 'Pages' section.
-5. Set source as `main` branch and `/root`.
-6. Your website will be live at `https://your-username.github.io/repository-name/`.
+2. Open `index.html` in your browser.
+3. Search for keywords like 'World Bank', 'Bangladesh', 'Kashmir', etc.

+## Features:
+- Military dark theme
+- Full keyword search (policies, world bank roles, conflicts)
+- Vertical timeline design

 ---

-Military-style, dark-themed vertical timeline with full search capability!

----

-Enjoy! ✨
+Developed for strategic geopolitical analysis.